Mutual fund: Unit investment trusts

 Unit investment trusts (UITs) are issued to the public only once when they are created.
 UITs generally have a limited life span, established at creation.
 Investors can redeem shares directly with the fund at any time (similar to an open-end fund) or wait to redeem them upon the trust's termination.
 Less commonly, they can sell their shares in the open market.

 Unlike other types of mutual funds, unit investment trusts do not have a professional investment manager.
 Their portfolio of securities is established at the creation of the UIT.

 In the United States, at the end of 2019, there were 4,571 UITs with combined assets of less than $0.1 trillion.

 Closed-end funds

 Closed-end funds generally issue shares to the public only once, when they are created through an initial public offering.
-Their shares are then listed for trading on a stock exchange.
+Their shares are then publicly listed.
 Investors who want to sell their shares must sell their shares to another investor in the market; they cannot sell their shares back to the fund.
 The price that investors receive for their shares may be significantly different from NAV; it may be at a "premium" to NAV (i.e., higher than NAV) or, more commonly, at a "discount" to NAV (i.e., lower than NAV).

 In the United States, at the end of 2019, there were 500 closed-end mutual funds with combined assets of $0.28 trillion.